Cutting Boards for Food

 - Scrape off any stuck food and scrub all cutting boards completely with hot soapy water after each use.
 Dishwashers are usually very good cleaners, but thin plastic or wooden boards may be damaged.

-- Sanitize cutting boards from time-to-time with a mixture of one teaspoon of bleach ("Hilex" that you can find in the laundry section at the store) to 4 cups of water.
-Flood the board with the mixture; let it stand for three minutes.
+- Sanitize cutting boards with a mixture of one teaspoon of household unscented bleach to 4 cups of water.
+Flood the board with the mixture.
+Follow label directions on bleach bottle for how long to soak items in bleach/water solution to sanitize.
 Do not rinse.
 Allow to air dry before use.

 - Let cutting boards dry completely before you put it away.